MunusC/UITest/README.md

-Betway Assessment Task :
+                                                                   Betway Assessment Task
-Requirements in Scope
+**Requirements in Scope **
 1. Feature: As a business user, I would like to make a record of all teams which are playing today

         Scenario: Output all team names with a match today.
-If there are no matches today,   output a message to convey this.
+If there are no matches today,output a message to convey this.
 1. Feature: As a sports user, I would like to read about all articles related to sports

        Scenario: Use the search option to find all articles related to ‘sports’.
        Output the first heading and the last heading returned on the page.
 1. Feature: As a QA, I would like to verify all negative scenarios for login

        Scenario: Select Sign in’, and enter as many negative scenarios as possible.
        Verify that a error message is displayed and the text that it contains is as expected.

 **Prerequisites :**